AlexJeffcott/exemplar-js/packages/tsc-only-node/README.md

 1. To ONLY use tsc as a TS compiler AND use modular javascript you need to:

-   - Add `"type": "module"` to package.json, because [TypeScript can't generate files with the .mjs extension](https://github.com/microsoft/TypeScript/issues/18442#issuecomment-581738714).
+   - Add `"type": "module"` to package.json, because [TypeScript can't generate files with the.mjs extension](https://github.com/microsoft/TypeScript/issues/18442#issuecomment-581738714).
    - In [`tsconfig.json`](tsconfig.json), set this in `compilerOptions`:
      ```json
       "target": "esnext",